A digital divide remains in the United States where 30 million Americans still do not have consistent high-speed internet at home.

 Our alliance with Nos Quedamos will provide free Wi-Fi in select public spaces and low-cost broadband service for residents within the community.

-Stay tuned for our service which will begin to roll-out in early 2019.
+Stay tuned for our service which will begin to roll-out in mid-2020.